RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

 ```

 The m parameter is the underlying monad.
 We will set it to Identity and be fine with it.
 "a" is the input type.
-Quoting from [here][netwireTutorial]: From these inputs it
+Quoting from [here][netwireTutorial]: From these inputs it (the wire)

 * either produces an output value of type "b" or inhibits with a value of type "e",
 * produces a new wire of type Wire e m a b.

+When a wire produces, it is the same as our Coroutines producing output.
+The possibility that a wire can inhibit is often used to switch to different wires.
+See [here][netwireTutorial].
+We will explore this possibility a little bit further down.

 ## dynamicSet

 When a wire inhibits, there are several combinators which allows to switch to other wires (permanently or just for one instance).
-We will use this option to remove wires that inhibit.
-To create new wires we will use a creator function and an additional input.
+Here inhibiting wires will be removed from the set.
+To create new wires a creator function and an additional input will be used.

 ```haskell
 dynamicSet :: (Monad m) => (c -> Wire e m a b) -> [Wire e m a b] ->  Wire e m (a, [c]) [b]